Ramsey Campbell

-Overview

-Early life and work
+Early life

 Campbell was born in Liverpool, England, to Alexander Ramsey and Nora (Walker) Campbell.
 He was educated by Christian Brothers at St Edward's College, Liverpool.
 Campbell's childhood and adolescence were marked by the rift between his parents, who became estranged shortly after his birth.
-Campbell's father became a shadowy presence more often heard than seen.
-Campbell states, "I didn't see my father face to face for nearly twenty years, and that was when he was dying."
-Years later, Campbell's mother degenerated into paranoia and schizophrenia, rendering his life a living hell—an experience he has discussed in detail in the introduction and afterword to the restored text of The Face That Must Die.
-Other autobiographical pieces regarding Campbell's life are available in Section V, "On Ramsey Campbell" in his essay collection Ramsey Campbell, Probably: 30 Years of Essays and Articles (ed.
+Campbell's father would consistently leave the house early in the morning and not return until night, and consequently, Campbell said, he did not see his father face-to-face for nearly twenty years; when Campbell became old enough that his schedule would lead to occasional chance encounters with his father, his father would always hold the door closed so that they would not come face-to-face.
+Campbell said he never got the chance to ask his father why he did this.
+Years later, Campbell's mother developed schizophrenia, an experience he has discussed in detail in the introduction and afterword to the restored text of The Face That Must Die.
+Other autobiographical pieces regarding Campbell's life appear in Section V, "On Ramsey Campbell" in his essay collection Ramsey Campbell, Probably: 30 Years of Essays and Articles (ed.
 S. T. Joshi), as well as in the novella The Enigma of the Flat Policeman (2020).

-Campbell's mother "wrote a great deal, novel after novel, but was largely unpublished aside from a handful of short stories in writer's magazines."
+According to Campbell, his mother "wrote a great deal, novel after novel, but was largely unpublished aside from a handful of short stories in writer's magazines."
 She encouraged her young son to send his writing off from an early age.
-Growing up in the blitzed landscape of post-war Liverpool, Campbell avidly consumed the work of Lovecraft, Ambrose Bierce, Franz Kafka, Fritz Leiber, Graham Greene, and the cinema of film noir.
+Growing up in post-war Liverpool, Campbell avidly consumed the work of H. P. Lovecraft, Ambrose Bierce, Franz Kafka, Fritz Leiber, Graham Greene, and the cinema of film noir.